-Signature Entertainment presents Arthur & Merlin: Knights of Camelot on DVD & Digital HD from 13 July.
+Signature Entertainment presents Arthur & Merlin: Knights of Camelot on DVD & Digital HD.
+(Scroll down for spoilers)

 Modred and Guinevere are in the middle of being married by the Christian priest in Camelot castle.
 Arthur and his knights enter via a secret tunnel and burst into the room; the priest is shot dead with an arrow.
 Vortigone drags Guinevere out, and Modred taunts Arthur with Geuivere’s locket, which has a picture of Lancelot in it.
 Guinevere kills Antigone, saves Lancelot, and they escape.
 Poor Arthur sees them leaving on a horse – he returns devastated to the fighting, but instead of killing Modred in his rage, he sends him away.